stonecoldpat/statechannels/README.md

 In this repo, we propose the following definition:

-A group of parties peg coins to the blockchain and agree to particiate in running an application off-chain.
+A group of parties must peg coins to the blockchain and agree to participate in running an application off-chain.
 Every party collectively authorises the new state of an application locally amongst themselves.
 If one party does not co-operate, then the current state of the application can be stored on the blockchain, and its execution can be finished via the blockchain.

 In the above, the blockchain is only used to "resolve disputes".
 It guarantees safety of funds for all parties, and it also guarantees liveness as the application's execution can be finished on-chain.